The eldest of five siblings, Bob Munden was born in Kansas City, Missouri, to Robert and Dorotha Munden.

 Soon after their move to Big Sky Country, Bob and Becky brought the sport of combat shooting to Montana, developing and hosting in Butte The Montana State Practical Handgun Championships, otherwise known as The Great Northwest Shootout.
 It was Becky’s idea for the plates to fall, so it would be even more exciting for spectators.
 Due to Bob’s effective style of promotion, the multiple-event competition drew sponsors and featured man-against-man competition, trophies and great prizes — and amenities for spectators including bleachers, a lunch truck and outhouse facilities.
 The Great Northwest Shootout drew competitors from across Montana and several western states.

 A few years later in the mid-1980s, Bob and Becky developed a shooting exhibition to include shooting Fast Draw with blanks as well as live ammunition, inventive, trick shots (that are no trick at all, but very difficult and entertaining) — and extreme accuracy and long distance shots that are featured on DVD.
-The Mundens performed their exhibition show at various shooting clubs, at the Steel Challenge and Bianchi Cup Tournaments — and at End of Trail, the premier event of Cowboy Action Shooting (CAS.)
+The Mundens performed their exhibition show at various shooting clubs, at the Steel Challenge, The Bianchi Cup, for Safariland International — and annually at End of Trail, the premier event of Cowboy Action Shooting (CAS.)

-When Bob realized the new sport of CAS would not grow if the participants’ guns weren’t customized to hold up, he started doing gun smithing for other shooters using the skills he developed and honed during his Fast Draw competition years.
-Bob and Becky launched Munden Enterprises and Bob became Cowboy Action Shooting’s first gun smith.
+When Bob realized the then new sport of CAS would not grow if the participants’ guns weren’t customized to hold up, he started doing gun smithing for other shooters using the skills he developed and honed during his Fast Draw competition years.
+Bob and Becky launched Munden Enterprises, Inc. and Bob became Cowboy Action Shooting’s first gun smith.

 Bob appeared on countless television shows over the years, a few of which include The Steve Allen Show, Ripley’s Believe It or Not!, You Asked For It!, Ordinary, Extraordinary; David Frost’s Guinness Book of World Records Special, The World’s Most Awesome Acts, To Tell the Truth, CNN News, American Shooter, Shooting USA’s Impossible Shots and, Stan Lee’s Superhumans on The History Channel to name a few.
 Bob and Becky appeared on television programs shown around the world — and on hundreds of local news broadcasts across America.
 They also performed in person at fairs and shopping malls, amusement parks, at car dealerships, conventions, sport shows, banquets, grand openings and private affairs.